An introductory review of the resource theory approach to thermodynamics: Thermodynamic laws for coherence

-That the $A_\alpha$ constraints together with thermo-majorisation cannot be sufficient to characterise Thermal Operations follows from the fact that to prove $\Delta A_\alpha \leq 0$ we only used the property $[\mathcal{E}, \mathcal{D}] = 0$, which defines a strict superset of time-translation symmetric channels \cite{marvian2016how}.
+That the $A_\alpha$ constraints, together with thermo-majorisation, cannot be sufficient to characterise Thermal Operations follows from the fact that we proved $\Delta A_\alpha \leq 0$ using only the property $[\mathcal{E}, \mathcal{D}] = 0$, which defines a strict superset of time-translation symmetric channels \cite{marvian2016how}.
 The reason is that Thermal Operations operate independently on different `coherence modes' of the quantum state, as we will discuss in Sec.~\ref{subsection:modes}.

 \subsubsection{Coherence constraints are not reducible to free energies.
-Decomposition of free energy in coherent and incoherent components}

-It is important to recognize that the constraints imposed by time translation symmetry are not reducible to standard considerations involving \emph{free energy measures}.
-More formally one can define a \emph{free energy measure} very broadly as \emph{any} Thermal Operation monotone $\tilde{F}$ such that \begin{enumerate} \item Grows unboundedly on pure energy states $\ket{E}$ ($H_S \ket{E} = E \ket{E}$): $\tilde{F}(\ketbra{E}{E}) \rightarrow +\infty$ as $E \rightarrow +\infty$; \item If $\rho_S$ has full support, $\tilde{F}(\rho_S) < +\infty$ (this avoids trivial choices such as $\tilde{F}(\rho_S) = +\infty$ for every $\rho_S$). \end{enumerate} Examples of free energy measures according to this definition include the quantum free energy difference
+Coherent and incoherent components of the free energy}